WhatsApp for Business, Courtesy Chatbots

 To Send Reminders

-People, especially millennials have becoming used to checking WhatsApp on a daily basis much like (or maybe more than) a newspaper.
-Which means that if they have a policy that needs renewing or a flight that needs to be boarded the next day, you can send a message reminding them of it.
+People, especially millennials have becoming used to checking WhatsApp on a daily basis, with increasing frequency.
+Which means that if they have a policy that needs renewing or an upcoming flight, you can send a message reminding them of it.
 This way you can also reduce the risk of them missing out on important deadlines.

 GoIbibo had announced integration with WhatsApp where it will allow its customers to book their desired flight seat on the social messaging platform.
 It is successfully leveraging the platform to confirm user bookings, and send reminders including provision and a PDF copy of ticket confirmations